Holly Sonders Spotlights Her Scorching Assets In Cheeky, Throwback Share

-The new year may have just begun, but model/host Holly Sonders is clearly ready for the summer season.
-The 33-year-old golf standout turned television personality and social media siren updated her Instagram profile on Sunday morning with a sultry snap and accompanying caption that left little mystery about her feelings on the subject.
+The new year may have just begun, but model and host Holly Sonders is clearly ready for the summer season.
+The 33-year-old golf standout-turned-television personality and social media siren updated her Instagram profile on Sunday morning with a sultry snap and accompanying caption that left little mystery about her feelings on the subject.

 "Summer's almost here," she wrote, before confessing that the heat wave's impending arrival was likely just in her head.